 With dozens of plans available in most parts of the country, Medicare shopping can be a complex chore.
-Re-shopping your plan annually makes sense–especially Medicare Part D drug plans, where insurance companies often change their offerings year-to-year in ways that can increase drug costs by thousands of dollars, or make it more difficult to get certain drugs.
+Re-shopping your plan annually makes sense — insurance companies often change their offerings year-to-year in ways that can increase drug costs substantially, or make it more difficult to get certain drugs.
 At the same time, your drug needs may have changed since the last plan selection period in ways that make a plan less beneficial for you.

 Donut hole coverage

 Another decision is whether you need an “enhanced” plan that covers you in the so-called doughnut hole–the coverage gap that requires most beneficiaries to pay out of pocket after reaching a cap.
 In 2017, the gap starts when spending by you and your insurance company reaches a combined $3,700; coverage resumes when your out-of-pocket spending reaches $4,950.
 In 2017, there will be a 60% discount on brand name drugs (up from 45% this year); generic drugs will be discounted by 49% (compared with 42% this year).